someengineering/resoto.com/blog/2022/05_02-resotoshell-tab-completion/index.md

-# Resotoshell TAB completion
+# Resoto Shell Tab Completion

-Resoto comes with a command-line interface that is accessed via Resotoshell.
-The command lines that the user defines are not executed locally but get interpreted server-side.
-Nothing but Resotoshell is required on the client-side.
+Resoto has a [command-line interface](/docs/reference/cli) which is accessible via [Resoto Shell](/docs/concepts/components/shell).
+Commands are not executed locally, but interpreted on the server.
+As such, only [Resoto Shell](/docs/concepts/components/shell) is required client-side.

-Many of the commands that Resoto offers are old friends to shell users like `echo`, `tail` and `jq`, but there are more.
-While there is a good [command line reference](/docs/reference/cli), it is always easier to get the help exactly where the question arises, which is the prompt of the CLI.
+Resoto offers commands like [`echo`](/docs/reference/cli/echo), [`tail`](/docs/reference/cli/tail), and [`jq`](/docs/reference/cli/jq)—old friends to veteran shell users—but these commands only account for a small fraction of the possibilities in Resoto's [command-line interface](/docs/reference/cli).

-The latest version of Resotoshell comes with a tab-completion feature, that the user supports in almost all situations.
-When Resotoshell is started, you can list available commands by pressing the TAB key.
+Version 2.X of [Resoto Shell](/docs/concepts/components/shell) introduces tab completion, making the [command-line interface](/docs/reference/cli) easier to use than ever before!
+Press the tab key, and [Resoto Shell](/docs/concepts/components/shell) will present you with a list of available commands:

 ![List of commands](img/list_of_commands.png)

-Once you have selected a command, you can press the TAB key again to list all available options.
-In fact, you do not even need to press the TAB key at all, since all suggestions are shown automatically.
+The tab completion feature is context-aware and will even help you configure the options for a command:

 ![List of commands](img/jobs_add.png)

-## Support for search syntax
+## Search Syntax

-Resoto comes with a powerful [search syntax](/docs/concepts/search) that allows for many use cases.
-Everybody wants to use a powerful search capability - nobody wants to learn a new search syntax.
-Our approach to bridge this gap is also to provide typing support for the search syntax.
+Previous blog posts have touched upon the power and extensibility of Resoto's [search syntax](/docs/concepts/search), but learning the ins and outs of Resoto's [search syntax](/docs/concepts/search) has a rather steep learning curve.
+Never fear—the new tab completion feature also provides autocomplete for the [`search` command](/docs/reference/cli/search) to make Resoto's [search functionality](/docs/concepts/search) more accessible:

 ![Search in action](img/search.gif)